icopy-site/awesome/docs/awesome/awesome-sdn.md

 - [OcNOS](https://www.ipinfusion.com/) - Extensive switching and routing protocol support with advanced capabilities such as MPLS and SDN
 - [FlexSwitch](https://snaproute.com/) - The first open source network protocol suite offering complete layer2/layer3 functionality for accelerating development and deployment of whitebox networking gear
-- [beluganos](https://github.com/beluganos/beluganos) - Beluganos is a new network OS designed for white-box switches (https://github.com/sdnds-tw/awesome-sdn/blob/master/OF-DPA), which can apply large-scale networks.
+- [beluganos](https://github.com/beluganos/beluganos) - Beluganos is a new network OS designed for white-box switches (OF-DPA), which can apply large-scale networks.
 - [SONiC](https://azure.github.io/SONiC/) - Software for Open Networking in the Cloud SONiC
 - [Stratum](https://stratumproject.org/) - An open source, silicon-independent switch operating system for software-defined networks